The Signs of the Zodiac

 Download a Bounds Reference Chart

-Project Hindsight provides a convenient rulership tables PDF which includes the Egyptian bounds and other types of rulers.
-If I’m online and need to look up bounds quickly, I typically prefer to check the Altair Astrology page for his article on bounds, as it has a very easy-to-read table of the Egyptian bounds.
-Additionally, the bounds are displayed in almost all charts on this site, as I use the Valens software which allows one to view the bounds within the chart.
+Project Hindsight provides a convenient rulership tables PDF which includes the Egyptian bounds (and other rulers).
+If I’m online and need to look up bounds quickly, I typically check the Altair Astrology page for his article on bounds, as it has an easy-to-read table.
+Additionally, the bounds are displayed in almost all charts on this site, as I use the Valens software (a version of Morinus) or Traditional Morinus.
+Both programs allow one to view the bounds within the chart.

 Two Zodiacs Revisited

 In conclusion, both the tropical and the sidereal zodiacs have their own motivations.
-While we are primarily concerned with significations that are tropical in nature, the western astrologer may be missing out on the correct source of a big chunk of significations.
+We are primarily concerned with significations that are tropical in nature.
+However, the western astrologer may be missing out on a chunk of significations which are sidereal in origin.
 The sidereal zodiac appears best suited for image associations and delineations of degrees and clusters influenced by stars and constellations.
 Perhaps one day we will come to find some happy synthesis in the use of both zodiacs for those domains where they are most appropriate.
-However, in these lessons, we will stick with the tropical zodiac.
+For now, we will stick with the tropical zodiac for use in these lessons.

 You also have an additional planetary prominence consideration, that of a planet being in the stakes.
 Think about how a planet in a stake may impact a person.
 Even a planet that is not prominent in a general way may have a very strong influence over important matters in the person’s life by virtue of being in a stake.
 In such cases, you’ll find the influence of the planet more focused in those areas of life, and less pervasive and broad in its significations.